Mount Cashel Orphanage: Legacy

 The Mount Cashel sex abuse scandal is largely credited for exposing sex abuse within the Catholic Church throughout Canada, the United States and the world.

 In November 2014, Gemma Hickey, a sexual abuse survivor who suffered abuse at the hands of Clergy, founded The Pathways Foundation, a non-profit organization that helps to promote healing and prevent future abuse and misconduct within religious institutions from reoccurring.

 In June 2015, Hickey began a 900 kilometre walk across the province of NL to raise awareness and support for victims of sexual abuse at religious institutions.

 A small monument dedicated to the victims of the Mount Cashel sex abuse scandal sits on the property which was once home to the Mount Cashel Orphanage.

-In 2015, the feature film "Spotlight," was released to critical acclaim, and would go on to be nominated for 6 Academy Awards including best picture.
-The film was based on true life events, surrounding investigative journalists from the Boston Globe, whose reporting led to the discovery of widespread and systematic sexual abuse within the Catholic Church.
+In 2015, the feature film Spotlight was released to critical acclaim, and would go on to be nominated for six Academy Awards including best picture.
+The film was based on true life events, surrounding investigative journalists from the The Boston Globe, whose reporting led to the discovery of widespread and systematic sexual abuse within the Catholic Church.